Dan Amiram

-Dan Amiram (Hebrew: דן עמירם; born: 6 July 1977) is the Dean and the Joseph Safra Capital markets and Financial Institutions Chaired professor of Business at the Coller School of Management at Tel Aviv University.
+Dan Amiram (Hebrew: דן עמירם; born: 6 July 1977) is the Co-Head of the Joseph Institute and the Joseph Safra Capital Markets and Financial Institutions Chaired Professor of Business at the Coller School of Management at Tel Aviv University.
+He previously served as the Dean of the school.
 He also serves as the head of the Fintech concentration in the MBA program.
 He served and currently serves on public companies' board of directors in the United States and Israel.